 Blake Road in Hopkins

-Crews are constructing a cut and cover tunnel under Blake Road for the regional trail.
+Crews are constructing a cut and cover tunnel for the regional trail under Blake Road.
 Southbound traffic will continue to be diverted to the east side of the road, with one lane in each direction, through the winter.
-Next spring, crews will move to the other side of the roadway and traffic will remain reduced to one lane in each direction.
+Next spring, crews will move to the east side of the roadway and traffic will remain reduced to one lane in each direction.